linshideng/SMNet/README.md

 - pillow   5.2.0

 ## Usage
-Tips: The h/w resolution of all input images   shall be divided by 4.
+Tips: The h/w resolution of all input images shall be divided by 4, such as 600*400.
 ### Testing
 To test the pre-trained model on your own images, just run:
 ```